zio/zio-http/docs/dsl/body.md

 title: Body
 ---

 `Body` is a domain to model content for `Request` and `Response`.
+The body can be a fixed chunk of bytes, a stream of bytes, or form data, or any type that can be encoded into such representations (such as textual data using some character encoding, the contents of files, JSON, etc.).

-ZIO HTTP uses Netty at its core and Netty handles content as `ByteBuf`. `Body` helps you decode and encode this content into simpler, easier-to-use data types while creating a Request or Response.
+ZIO HTTP uses Netty at its core and Netty handles content as `ByteBuf`. `Body` helps you decode and encode this content into simpler, easier-to-use data types while creating a `Request` or `Response`.

 ## Usages